 Absolutely!
 Period cups are ideal for night, as they can be kept in for up to 12 hours.
 If you have a very heavy flow, you may want to use one of our organic cotton night-time pads for extra protection whilst you sleep.

-Can I swim or do other sports wearing my nüdie?
+Can I swim or do other sports wearing my nüdie period cup?

-Can I use a nüdie if I have a IUD/IUS?
+Can I use a nüdie period cup if I have a IUD/IUS?

 Yes, you can use a period cup if you have an IUD/IUS, a contraceptive ring, or any other form of birth control.
 However we always advise consulting with your doctor before hand as there are other consideration factors like cervix height, and how long your IUD has been inserted for.
 Please note that the nüdie is completely hormone-free and therefore does not provide contraceptive protection.

-The nüdie is available in 3 sizes: Small/Teen, Medium and Large.
+The nüdie is available in 3 sizes: Teen, Size A (Medium) and Size B (Large).

 The Small/Teen is ideal for users under the age of 18.
 The diameter of the small is 38mm, the overall length including the pebble is 56mm and the overall capacity is 18ml.